singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise3.md

    - **Maintenance Type:** Select the maintenance type, either according to:

-   - **Scheduled:** Select a time cadence such as daily or weekly.
+      a. **Scheduled:** Select a time cadence such as daily or weekly.
-   - **Session:** Specify the number of user sessions at which the farm should begin rolling maintenance.
+      b. **Session:** Specify the number of user sessions at which the farm should begin rolling maintenance.

    - **Recurrence:** Indicate the type of recurrence.